prevwong/reka.js/docs/concepts/externals.md

 ## External State

-Finally, the last type of externals are External States.
+Finally, the last type of externals is External States.
 These're useful if you need to store a temporary stateful value that your end-users could reference.

-For example, lets say you want your end-users to be able to do something with the current `scrollTop` position of the page:
+For example, let's say you want your end-users to be able to do something with the current `scrollTop` position of the page:

 ```tsx
 const reka = Reka.create({